clulab/reach-banner/README.md

 banner
 ======

-A fork of the Banner Named Entity Recognizer from Arizona State.
+A fork of the BANNER Named Entity Recognizer from Arizona State.
 This is based on a CVS snapshot from 11/27/2014.

 Installation instructions